 How to Reach Jantar Mantar:

-Jantar Mantar is located in the centre of the city.
-Jantar Mantar, City Palace and Hawa Mahal are all at the walking distance from each other.
+Jantar Mantar is located in the center of the city.
+Jantar Mantar, City Palace, and Hawa Mahal are all within walking distance from each other.
 We parked our car in the City Palace parking lot.
 Do not take the guide at all.
 Just park your car and see all three locations simultaneously.